FelipeFMA/ultimate-control/README.md

 - Share network details via QR codes
 - Forget saved networks

+### 🔵 Bluetooth Management
+- Scan for and discover nearby Bluetooth devices
+- Connect to paired and new Bluetooth devices
+- Display signal strength with intuitive icons
+- Connected devices appear at the top with check marks
+- Forget paired devices with a single click
+- Toggle Bluetooth on/off with a convenient switch

 ### 🖥️ Display Settings
 - Adjust screen brightness with real-time feedback
 - Control blue light filter (color temperature)